RePlay

 What is RePlay?

 RePlay is South Dublin County’s street arts festival, taking over Parthalán Place, Tallaght for one day only on 15 August.
-The festival brings together skateboarding, BMX, dance, DJs, graffiti, rap, spoken word, adapted sports, workshops and drop-in activities in a shared public setting.
+The festival brings together skateboarding, BMX, dance, DJs, graffiti, rap, spoken word, workshops and drop-in activities in a shared public setting.

 Where is RePlay taking place?